truera/trulens/docs/trulens_eval/getting_started/dashboard/index.md

         trulens_st.trulens_feedback(record=record)
     ```

-In addition to the feedback results, we can also display the record's trace to help with debugging using the [trulens_trace][trulens_eval.streamlit.trulens_trace] from the _TruLens_ streamlit module.
+In addition to the feedback results, we can also display the record's trace to help with debugging using [trulens_trace][trulens_eval.streamlit.trulens_trace] from the _TruLens_ streamlit module.

 !!! example "Display the trace"